weisjohn/hello-go/questions.md

  - do you find yourself actually using "naked returns"?
  - what were some of your biggest "a ha" moments?
- - what tools other than the go command do you use?
+ - what tools / sublime stuff other than the go command do you use?